This page will teach you all you need to know to begin an enjoyable, profitable and rewarding online poker journey. You’re about to learn:

 #1: Play Anytime and Anywhere

-All you need is a computer and an internet connection, and everybody’s got those.
+All you need is a computer or a smart phone and an internet connection, and everybody’s got those.
 It doesn’t matter if you’re in a covid lockdown, at a hotel in Baton Rouge for a family reunion, it’s 3am and you can’t sleep or if you’ve got only 30 minutes until your next Zoom class meeting.
 No matter where you are or what time it is, you can find an online game.

 #2: Cheap Learning